The remarkable rebirth of the NI women's team

 Fast-forward to today and the likes of Callaghan, Nelson, Hutton and McFadden are the bedrock of Shiels' history-making squad that will take on Norway, Austria and England in their Euro 2022 group games in Southampton.

-Booth will be at the grounds for each of those games as a fan - she requested annual leave for those dates from Fifa a long time ago - and feels that, given the trials and tribulations faced by the sport in Northern Ireland down the years, a lot of past players, coaches and officials will feel an attachment to the 23 girls selected by Shiels.
+Booth will be at the grounds for each of those games as a fan - she requested annual leave for those dates from Fifa a long time ago - and feels that, given the trials and tribulations faced by the sport in Northern Ireland down the years, a lot of past players, coaches and officials will feel an attachment to the 23 women selected by Shiels.

 "Oh yes.
-Your heart is with this team," she said when asked if she feels part of the current squad.
+Your heart is with this team," she said when asked whether she feels part of the current squad.

 "It is almost as if they have done it for the 20 or 30 years of missing out on opportunities for the rest of the women's football community.
 It is remarkable."